documenso/sdk-typescript/docs/sdks/documensofields/README.md

 ## updateMany

-Update multiple fields for a document.
+Update multiple fields for a template.

 ### Example Usage